Topics in this article:

 Here's a list of field types and a description of how each will behave in a form.
 When creating custom fields, these field types appear in the Type drop-down menu.

 Active Users: This field is a drop-down menu that includes all active users.
 In the gif below, the field Showing Assistant Test is a custom Active Users field.

 Amount: This field is formatted for entering amounts of money (in dollars).

 Bulk Text: This type of field is ideal when you want to allow for large amounts of text.
-There's no character limit to how much text you can enter.
+When creating this field, you can set a length, which limits the user from entering more than a specified number of characters.
 The boundary of the field can also be lengthened to make it easier to type several lines.

 Date: This field only allows for dates.